 Figure \ref{fig:acc} illustrates the frame-wise SI accuracy of the DNN-SI baseline, MTL, ATM$_{\textit{bef}}$, and ATM$_{\textit{ide}}$.
-The evaluation were conducted on ``engine'', ``pink'', ``street'', and ``white'' noise backgrounds, among which street is considered to be the most complicated testing environment.
-From the figure, we first observe that MTL-based approaches (MTL, ATM$_{\textit{bef}}$, and ATM$_{\textit{ide}}$) provide a higher SI accuracy than those achieved by DNN-SI.
-In addition, ATM$_{\textit{ide}}$ shows the highest recognized accuracy in the street background, and competes with MTL in other noise environments.
-These observations demonstrate that the MTL architecture can be used to enhance the performance of SI and can be further promoted by incorporating the attention-weighting technique.
+The evaluations were conducted on testing utterances involving ``engine'', ``pink'', ``street'', and ``white'' noise backgrounds, among which ``street'' is considered to be the most complex noise type.
+From the figure, it can be observed that MTL-based approaches (MTL, ATM$_{\textit{bef}}$, and ATM$_{\textit{ide}}$) provide higher SI accuracies than those achieved by conventional DNN-SI.
+In addition, ATM$_{\textit{ide}}$ shows the highest recognition accuracy in the street background, and competes with MTL in other noise environments.
+The results demonstrate that the MTL architecture can effectively enhance the SI performance and can be further improved by incorporating the attention-weighting mechanism.

-Next, we analyze the speaker features between DNN-SI and ATM$_{\textit{ide}}$ in terms of t-SNE \cite{maaten2008visualizing}, which is a widely used technique for visualizing feature clusters from high-dimensional spaces.
-There are seven speakers in the training set (including the non-speech virtual speaker).
-The analysis is performed by first placing all SI-testing noisy utterances on each input of DNN-SI or ATM$_{\textit{ide}}$ to derive the associated speaker features.
-Then, these high-dimensional DNN-SI- and ATM$_{\textit{ide}}$-extracted speaker features are individually reduced through t-SNE to two-dimensional representations.
-Fig. \ref{fig:t-sne} illustrates the classified results of these dimension-reduced (a) DNN-SI and (b) ATM$_{\textit{ide}}$ features with respect to speaker identities.
-According to the figure, ATM$_{\textit{ide}}$ system provides a larger inter-class distance and a clearer class boundary than the DNN-SI baseline.
-This observation demonstrates that a combination of MTL and AttNet techniques can extract more representative features for the SI task.
+Next, we analyze the speaker features using DNN-SI and ATM$_{\textit{ide}}$ based on t-SNE analyses \cite{maaten2008visualizing}.
+The t-SNE analysis is a widely used technique that provides visualized feature clusters from high-dimensional spaces.
+In this study, seven speakers were involved in the training set (including one non-speech virtual speaker).
+The analysis was carried out by first placing all SI-testing noisy utterances on the input of DNN-SI or ATM$_{\textit{ide}}$ to derive the associated speaker features.
+Then, these high-dimensional DNN-SI- and ATM$_{\textit{ide}}$-extracted speaker features were processed by t-SNE to yield two-dimensional representations.
+Fig. \ref{fig:t-sne} illustrates the distributions of these dimension-reduced (a) DNN-SI and (b) ATM$_{\textit{ide}}$ features with associated speaker identities.
+In the figure, it can be observed that the ATM$_{\textit{ide}}$ system provides a larger inter-class distance and a clearer class boundary than those of the DNN-SI baseline.
+The results show that a combination of MTL and AttNet techniques can extract more representative features for the SI task.